Some people wait their whole lives to find their soul mates.

 Overall, I preferred the book to the movie.
 I found it to be more hopeful and uplifting and it focused on a lot more than just Holly’s grief and problems.
 It focused on family and how they help each other through their most difficult times.
 Like I said before, you have to view the movie and book as being two separate stories in order to fully enjoy both of them completely.

 I don’t want to give away any spoilers, so I will finish here.
 If you decide to read this book, I hope you like it as much as I did.
-Just a little warning: the book contains a fair amount of language, so read at your own discretion.
-If you do choose to read it, prepare yourself for a story that will make you laugh and cry, all the while warming your heart.
+Prepare yourself for a story that will make you laugh and cry, all the while warming your heart.